mvolkmann/blog/src/drizzle.md

 same basic example of configuring access to a one-to-many relationship.
 This would help developers get started with using Drizzle.

-It would be great if there was a good that could modify an existing project to switch from one database/driver combination to another.
+It would be great if there was a tool that could modify an existing project to switch from one database/driver combination to another.

 ## Example Project